Build a One-to-One Chat Application Using JavaScript

 Onwuka G.

-Published March 15, 2020
+Published March 15, 2020 Updated May 10, 2024

 đź’ˇ This blog post describes an outdated approach to using Javascript against our Chat platform.
-Javascript developers can now use SDKs specfic to their tech stack, like our dedicated Angular Chat SDK.
+Javascript developers can now use SDKs specific to their tech stack, like our dedicated Angular Chat SDK.
 It allows you to build chat experiences with ease.
 You can still refer to the post below for its concepts and ideas, but our Angular Chat App Tutorial is where you should go to get started with ease.
-Also have a look at our React Chat Tutorial when React is your technology of choice.
+Also, have a look at our React Chat Tutorial when React is your technology of choice.

 Prerequisites